This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 The poses will need to be adapted, and it takes an experienced professional to know how to adapt them to each individual.
 Start with your doctor or physical therapist for a recommendation of a professional you can work with.

-Yoga is thousands of years old, but today it is being modified and adapted in varied and positive ways.
-For children with cerebral palsy, this can mean participating in an activity that helps them move better, feel better, and have a greater sense of self-confidence and control.
+Yoga is thousands of years old, but it is being modified and adapted in varied and positive ways today.
+For children with cerebral palsy, this can mean participating in an activity that helps them move better, feel better, and have greater self-confidence and control.
 The many benefits of yoga are why everyone with cerebral palsy should give it a try.

 Lifelong Financial Assistance for Your Child's Birth Injury